Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference

 \subsection{Ablation Study}

-To better understand the effect of task-specific attention modules, we perform an ablation study of our MTL model with and without attention modules and compare the performance with a single-task learning baseline.
-For a fair comparison, we use the same architecture (DeepLabv3+ with WideResNet38 backbone) and pre-trained model (on Cityscapes) for the following settings:
+To better understand the effect of the task-specific attention modules, we first perform an ablation study of our MTL network with and without attention modules and compare the performance with the corresponding single-task learning baseline.
+For a fair comparison, we use the same architecture (DeepLabv3+ with WideResNet38 backbone) and pretrained model (on Cityscapes) for the following settings:

-\begin{enumerate} \item \textbf{STL}: The vanilla DeepLabv3+ with WideResNet38 backbone for single-task learning.
-This model is proposed by \citet{zhu2019improving} for semantic segmentation, and we also train it for traversability segmentation. \item \textbf{MTL w/o Attentions, Fixed}: The standard multi-task learning baseline with shared encoder and task-specific decoders~\cite{vandenhende2020multi}, trained with shared parameters fixed. \item \textbf{MTL w/o Attentions}: The same architecture as above~\cite{vandenhende2020multi} with all parameters trained. \item \textbf{MTL w/ Attentions}: The same architecture as above with task-specific attention modules and task-specific SBN (synchronized batch normalization) operators attached to the shared encoder.
+\begin{enumerate} \item \emph{STL}: The vanilla DeepLabv3+ architecture with WideResNet38 backbone for single-task learning.
+This model is proposed by~\citet{zhu2019improving} for semantic segmentation, and we also train it for traversability segmentation. \item \emph{MTL w/o Attentions, Fixed}: The standard MTL baseline with a shared encoder and task-specific decoders~\cite{vandenhende2020multi}, trained with the shared parameters fixed. \item \emph{MTL w/o Attentions}: The same architecture as above~\cite{vandenhende2020multi} with all parameters trained. \item \emph{MTL w/ Attentions}: The same architecture as above with additional task-specific attention modules and task-specific SBN operators attached to the shared encoder.
 All parameters are trained. \end{enumerate}

-As for evaluation criterion, in addition to reporting the performance on each individual task using the standard segmentation metric, mean intersection over union (mIoU), we also use a multi-task performance metric $\Delta_\texttt{MTL}$ defined by \citet{vandenhende2020multi}:
+As for evaluation criterion, in addition to the standard mean Intersection over Union (mIoU) for segmentation accuracy, we also use a multitask performance metric defined in~\cite{vandenhende2020multi}:

-where $M_{m,i}$ and $M_{s, i}$ are the performance of the MTL and STL model on task $i$, respectively, and $K$ is the number of tasks. $l_i = 0$ if a higher value means better performance for metric $M_i$, and 1 otherwise.
+where $M_{m,i}$ and $M_{s, i}$ are the performance of the MTL and STL model on task $i$, respectively, and $K$ is the number of tasks. $l_i = 0$ if a higher value means a better performance for metric $M_i$, and 1 otherwise.
 A higher $\Delta_\texttt{MTL}$ means a better multitask performance w.r.t the same STL baseline.